hpai1/cse15l-lab-reports/w3-lab-report.md

 ## -r Flag

 The -r flag is used to search recursively within a directory.
-This is useful if the file system has a complex heirarchy because grep can just search all the files within the given directory.
+By searching recursively, grep will search for all files within the given directory, even if they are within sub-directories in the working directory.
+On the contrary, the 'normal' grep command will only search for files one level lower than the working directory, instead of looking into other folders.
+This is useful if the file system has a complex hierarchy because grep can just search all the files within the given directory.
 The command follows `$ grep -r "word" directory`

 **Example 1**
 ```